Randomized matrix-free quadrature: unified and uniform bounds for stochastic Lanczos quadrature and the kernel polynomial method: Introduction

-One particularly important spectral sum is that corresponding to counting the fraction of eigenvalues below a specified threshold \( x \in \R \).
-When viewed as a function of \( x \), this yields a distribution function \( \Phi : \R\to[0,1] \), called the cumulative empirical spectral measure (CESM)\footnote{In physics, the ``density'' \( \d\Phi/\d{x} \) is often called the density of states (DOS).}.
-Mathematically, the CESM is defined by
+In this paper, we analyze a general class of randomized quadrature algorithms for approximating the cumulative empirical spectral measure (CESM)\footnote{In physics, the ``density'' \( \d\Phi/\d{x} \) is often called the density of states (DOS).}

-where \( \bOne(\texttt{true}) =1 \) and \( \bOne(\texttt{false}) = 0 \).
-The CESM encodes the entire spectrum of \( \vec{A} \), so exactly computing the CESM for all \( x \in \R \) requires knowledge of the entire spectrum of $\vec{A}$.
-However, a global \emph{approximation} to the CESM is useful in a variety of settings, and we might hope to compute such an approximation more quickly than we could compute the exact spectrum.